nitinrajkumar451/metpune/DEPLOYMENT.md

    - Verify credentials are correctly set
    - Check that service account has access to the documents
    - Verify folder structure matches expected pattern

+5. **Scheduled Task Issues**
+   - Verify crontab entries have been created correctly
+   - Check if cron service is running (`service cron status`)
+   - Examine cron logs for execution errors
+   - Ensure the application environment is correctly set in schedule.rb
+   - Check the log file specified in schedule.rb (default: log/cron.log)
+   - Try running tasks manually to verify they work outside of cron

 ## Backup Strategy